 Today, there are tons of video platforms on the market to choose from.
 However, Dacast is a great option.
 For two years in a row, Dacast has won Streaming Media Magazine’s Readers’ Choice Award for Best Small/Medium Business Video Platform.

 Note: Most businesses won’t be content with social video platforms like YouTube.
 These services have plenty of drawbacks.
 The branding doesn’t center your business, recommended videos distract users, and SEO benefits won’t accrue to your site.
 Social video platforms are simply not designed for professionals.
 They can be useful as part of an integrated strategy that includes a professional video platform.

 Video streaming is a powerful tool for modern businesses.
 At the same time, knowing how and where to start can be intimidating.

 As we’ve mentioned, Dacast has been named the best SMB video platform for two years running.
 In addition to the features discussed in this article, Dacast includes a variety of powerful tools for monetization, analytics, and more.
-We also offer a range of professional services to help you get your business VOD platform up and running.
-You can check out our live streaming pricing plans to learn more.

 With that in mind, are you ready to give the Dacast streaming solutions a try?
 If so, just click the link below to get free streaming for 30 days (no credit card required).
 You can be ready to stream live video in a matter of minutes!

 Finally, if you have further questions or thoughts, feel free to leave us a comment below.
 Are you looking for more live streaming tips, industry networking opportunities, and exclusive offers?
 If so, you can also join our LinkedIn group.